-Jaromir Jagr was the best player in the world for nearly a decade, electrified fans and carried the Pittsburgh Penguins franchise after their other stars were gone.
-In the two generations since the Penguins became a premier organization worthy of the Stanley Cup, Jagr remains a cornerstone and symbol unparalleled world-class talent who have worn the Pittsburgh sweater.
+Jaromir Jagr was the best player in the world for nearly a decade.
+He electrified fans and carried the Pittsburgh Penguins franchise after their other stars were gone.
+In the two generations since the Penguins became a premier organization worthy of the Stanley Cup, Jagr remains a cornerstone and symbol of unparalleled world-class talent who have worn the Pittsburgh sweater.

-The Pittsburgh Penguins are widely considered one of the premier franchises in the NHL — a club that has won the Stanley Cup five times, is considered a perennial contender, spends to the salary cap ceiling, boasts stellar TV ratings, sells out all its home games and draws an impressive number of fans on the road, and has had a parade of Hall of Fame and star players.
+The Pittsburgh Penguins are widely considered to be one of the premier franchises in the NHL — a club that has won five Stanley Cups.
+The Penguins are considered to be a perennial contender, spend to the salary cap ceiling, boast stellar TV ratings, often draw an impressive number of fans on the road, and there has been a parade of Hall of Fame and star players.
 It wasn’t always that way.
-There were humble beginnings as an expansion franchise more than 50 years ago under the direction of original general manager Jack Riley, who was sharp but realistic and remained in the team “family” into his 90s.
+There were humble beginnings as an expansion franchise more than 50 years ago under the direction of original general manager Jack Riley.
+He was sharp but realistic and remained in the team “family” into his 90s.
 Through the years, several key individuals have been responsible for the Penguins’ rise.
 This is a look at some of those individuals.

-Also Read Part 1: The Men Who Built the Penguins: Eddie Johntson
+Also Read Part 1: The Men Who Built the Penguins: Eddie Johnston

 The Beginning of Jaromir Jagr

 Penguins General Manager Craig Patrick selected Jagr fifth overall in 1990.
 Jagr was one of the best players available behind top overall pick Owen Nolan, but teams believed they could not get Jagr out of Czechoslovakia.
 Through the years, the tales have changed.
-Back then, the public tale was that teams didn’t’ feel they could get Jagr out of his military commitments Czechoslovakia, two years before the “Velvet Divorce,” which split the country into the Czech Republic and Slovakia.
+Back then, the public story was that teams didn’t’ feel they could get Jagr out of his military commitments Czechoslovakia, two years before the “Velvet Divorce,” which split the country into the Czech Republic and Slovakia.

 The Globe and Mail newspaper wrote, “[Jagr] has been touted as the most talented player available.
 But the standard doubts about Eastern European players move him down in the draft.”

-Only recently, Jagr and Patrick admitted Jagr may have rigged the process.
+Only recently, Jagr and Patrick admitted Jagr might have rigged the process.

 Craig Patrick admits that Jagr told the top four teams drafting in 90 he wouldn’t come to NHL.
 Told Pens he wanted to play with Mario.